psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 WHOLESALE & RETAIL WINE & BRANDY VAULTS,
 NEWPORT, Isle of Wight,
-TO be LET on Lease, or SOLD by Private Contract, and may be entered immediately.—The House respectable, and built on purpose for the Trade, which the annual returns are from £15,000 to £20,000, and may be doubled by one or two active youug men.
+TO be LET on Lease, or SOLD by Private Contract, and may be entered immediately.—The House respectable, and built on purpose for the Trade, which the annual returns are from £15,000 to £20,000, and may be doubled by one or two active young men.
 The Stock consists of about 450 dozen fine Old Wine in bottles, and about pipes in wood in bond; 250 dozen London Brown Stout; 50 dozen Cyder; 40 hogsheads home-brewed and Edinburgh Strong Beer; 500 quarters Oats, Beans, &c. to be taken at valuation, with the Fixtures, and a reasonable time allowed for the sale, on approved bills: if sold, £2000 may remain on mortgage.

 The Premises consist of a large Store in front for the retail trade; beer stores for 150 pipes of wine and porter; arched cellar for bottled wine; good garden, walled round, with choice fruit trees; out-offices, stalled stables; a reputable Tap detached, with Gentlemen's subscription bowling-green, that lets for 50 guineas per year; granary and stores for 700 quarters of grain; cart and chaise-house, and from one to ten Tenements, if approved.
 The whole freehold and built within ten years.